Content updates

 If, during an interview, it becomes evident that a parent’s immediate physical safety is at risk:

-Once the immediate safety of the parent and child is achieved, consider if the information gathered indicates the need for a Significant DFV threat alert in ICMS.
-(Refer to Record an alert.)
+Once the immediate safety of the parent and child is achieved, consider if the information gathered indicates the need for a Significant DFV threat alert in Unify.
+(Refer to Procedure 1 Information that requires an alert in Unify.)

 Tip